kyleetqi/stockticker/README.md

 * Turn the PCB back over to the front and insulate the solder from the motor connections.
 Afterwards, solder on the OLED display.
 * Solder all other components.
 * Install the pointer onto the shaft of the motor.
-* Mount the device using the four corner holes on the PCB.
+* Mount the device using the fastener holes on the PCB.

 # Operation
 * Plug and play.
 Use power supply that is rated at 5V and can supply at least 2A.
 A phone charging brick should be sufficient. **DO NOT USE MORE THAN ONE POWER SOURCE AT THE SAME TIME.**
-* Manually level the pointer to horizontal before powering the device since the motor does not have absolute positioning.
-The motor doesn’t remember its positioning between power ons.
+* Manually level the pointer to horizontal before powering the device since the motor does not have absolute encoding.
+The motor doesn’t remember its position between power ons.
 * If the ESP32 is unable to establish a connection to the internet or API, it will automatically enter demo mode and generate random data.